 Finally, it’s important to hydrate your body correctly in order to recover from a workout.
 Exercise causes your body to lose fluids and important vitamins and minerals, especially if you sweat a lot.
 However, if you’re a long-distance or endurance athlete, you may need more than just water to replenish your body’s fluids.
 Failing to replace sodium lost during extended exercise or on very hot days can have serious health consequences, so endurance athletes should make sure they replenish their bodies with 80 - 100 mg sodium per quart of liquid and 100-300 mg sodium per hour from other sources.

-Water is a great calorie-free option, but research is showing that low-fat milk is one of the best “natural” recovery drinks.
-Milk contains both carbohydrates and protein, so it helps to repair muscles while quenching your thirst!
+Water is a great rehydrating option, and research also shows that chocolate milk is one of the best “natural” recovery drinks.
+Chocolate milk contains both carbohydrates and protein, so it helps to repair muscles while quenching your thirst!
 According to the Mayo Clinic, you should be drinking about two or three cups of water for every pound lost during exercise.
 For example, if you weigh 151 pounds before a workout and 150 pounds after exercising, you should be drinking about 2-3 cups of water when you’re done.